 ↓ Brain-derived neurotrophic factor (BDNF) declines

-Lemon Balm to the rescue
+Lemon Balm benefits

 Lemon Balm undoes damage to the brain caused by chronic stress and oxidative damage.
 It boosts GABA levels and keeps toxic glutamate overload in check.